Bart39/unraid-youtube-dl/README.md

   * Download Location: Folder you require the container to download to.
 This maps to /persistent in the container.

-  * Playlist URL: The URL of your Youtube playlist

-  * Interval: How long you with the downloader to wait before checking your list again.

-  * NFO: This is optional.
-It creates an NFO file to acompany the video.
-This is mainly for KODI
+  * Config Location: Folder you will store the configuration files in.
+This maps to /config in the container